rmkemker/RIT-18/README.md

 ## Description

 This repository contains the RIT-18 dataset we built for the semantic segmentation of remote sensing imagery.
-It was collected with the Tetracam Micro-MCA6 multispectral imaging sensor onboard a DJI-1000 octocopter.
-The main contributions of this dataset include 1) very-high resolution imagery from a drone, 2) six-spectral VNIR bands, and 3) 18 object classes (plus background) with a severely unbalanced class distribution.
+It was collected with the [Tetracam Micro-MCA6](http://www.tetracam.com/Products-Micro_MCA.htm) multispectral imaging sensor flown on-board a DJI-1000 octocopter.
+The main contributions of this dataset include 1) very-high resolution multispectral imagery from a drone, 2) six-spectral VNIR bands, and 3) 18 object classes (plus background) with a severely unbalanced class distribution.
 Details about its construction can be found [in our paper](https://arxiv.org/abs/1703.01918).

 If you use this dataset in a publication, please cite: